5 Ways to Use Marketing Automation for Higher Education Marketing

 So, if you’re looking for a reliable way to improve lead volume and find yourself with a bit of time on your hands, setting up (or refining) marketing automation is a great place to start.

-In fact, we believe so strongly in the power of higher education marketing automation that we recently covered this topic in detail in a webinar and eBook on how to nurture your prospective students (to watch the webinar and download the book for free, click here).
+In fact, we believe so strongly in the power of higher education marketing automation that we recently covered this topic in detail in a webinar and eBook on how to nurture your prospective students.

 3. Get to Know Your Students